erc6900/reference-implementation/README.md

 ## Important Callouts

 - **Not audited and should NOT be used in production**.
-- The Reference Implementation Account uses the storage slot provided by OpenZeppelin's Initializable library.
-This would prevent upgrades to and from other accounts that use the same library.
 - Not optimized in both deployments and execution.
 We’ve explicitly removed some optimizations for reader comprehension.

 ## Development